StarpTech/FastGraph/README.md

 ## Configuration

-Set the `GRAPHQL_URL=https://bahnql.herokuapp.com/graphql` variable in your `wrangler.toml`.
-It must point to your GraphQL endpoint.
+Set the variables in your `wrangler.toml`.

+- `GRAPHQL_URL`.
+The GraphQL endpoint.
+- `DEFAULT_TTL`.
+The default TTL (minimum 60s) of cacheable responses.
+- `PRIVATE_TYPES`.
+The GraphQL types that indicates a private cacheable response.
+The `Authorization` header is part of the cache key.
+In order to use this feature, you also need to push your latest schema to the `GRAPHQL_SCHEMA` KV with the key `graphql-schema::latest`.

 ## Performance & Security